DecLearn/declearn/docs/user-guide/fl_process.md

 #### Initialization of the federated optimization problem

 - Server:
-    - set up the model, local and global optimizer, aggregator and metrics
+    - set up the model, local and global optimizer, aggregator, client sampler and metrics
     - send specs to the clients so that they set up local counterpart objects
 - Client:
     - instantiate the model, optimizer, aggregator and metrics based on specs